thanos-io/thanos/docs/proposals/202011_vertical_block_sharding.md

 * Automatically cap the size of index per block to X GB without impacting read performance.
   * Optional: CLI for vertical sharding of old blocks.
+* Alternatively, increase the number of compactions before index size hits the current limitations, to improve performance of querying.

 ## Non Goals